John Garcia

 About

 Dr. John Garcia joined the School of Management in the fall of 2021 as an Assistant Professor.
-He teaches both graduate and undergraduate courses in finance and business analytics.
-Prior to his current position, he taught analytics at the University of North Texas for 1.5 years.
+He teaches both graduate and undergraduate courses in finance and analytics.
+Prior to his current position, he taught data science at the University of North Texas for 1.5 years.
 Before transitioning to academia in 2020, he held multiple executive-level finance and analytics roles for a total of 21 years, 6 of which were with Ernst & Young and 15 with Toyota.

 Dr. Garcia, a first-generation college graduate, is a Certified Public Accountant and a Certified Analytics Professional.
 His educational credentials span a Bachelor's degree in Accounting from Cal Poly, SLO, a Master's in Accounting from the University of Notre Dame, a Master's in Predictive Analytics from Northwestern University, and a Doctorate in Business Administration from Creighton University, concentrating on finance and analytics.